Townhouse Ownership Types & Why They Change Everything

 Regardless of whether you carry an HO-3 or HO-6, make sure your policy includes:

-- Water backup / sewer endorsement — standard policies often exclude this
+- Water backup / sewer endorsement, since standard policies often exclude this

-- Liability limits of at least $100,000 — more if you have significant assets
+- Liability limits of at least $300,000, and more if you have significant assets

-You may also want to review hazard insurance requirements if your mortgage lender has specific mandates.
+You may also want to review our guide on hazard insurance vs homeowners insurance if your mortgage lender has specific mandates, or brush up on home insurance coverages A through F to understand how your policy is structured.

 Frequently Asked Questions